Gian Piero Ventrone: Personal life and death

 Ventrone was born in Naples on 14 April 1960.
 He took part in the 1st San Marco Regiment.
 During his military service, he took a refresher course in America with the United States Army Special Forces.
 When Lippi left Juventus in 1999, he remained in Turin.

-On the evening of 4 October 2022, Ventrone was taken to the Fratebenefratelli hospital in Naples and put into a coma for mechanical ventilation.
+On the evening of 4 October 2022, Ventrone was taken to the Fatebenefratelli hospital in Naples and put into a coma for mechanical ventilation.
 A few days earlier, he learned he had acute myeloid leukemia.
 His death occurred at 6:45 on 6 October due to a brain haemorrhage.
 He was 62, though reported to be 61 in some English sources.
 His funeral was held three days later in the San Luigi Gonzaga church in Naples.
 Conte, out of respect for him, did not hold a press conference for the game against Brighton on the day he died.
 Before the match, the Tottenham players warmed up wearing a shirt that read "Forever in our hearts".
 During the minute's silence dedicated to him before the match, Conte cried.
 Harry Kane dedicated his winning goal to him.